Homological mirror symmetry for generalized Greene-Plesser mirrors: Introduction

 Batyrev generalized this to a construction of mirror pairs of Calabi--Yau hypersurfaces in toric varieties \cite{Batyrev1993}.
 In Batyrev's construction one considers dual reflexive lattice polytopes $\Delta$ and $\check{\Delta}$, corresponding to toric varieties $Y$ and $\check{Y}$.
 Batyrev conjectured that Calabi--Yau hypersurfaces in $Y$ and $\check{Y}$ ought to be mirror.
 His construction reduces to Greene--Plesser's in the case that $\Delta$ and $\check{\Delta}$ are simplices.
 Borisov generalized Batyrev's construction to encompass mirror pairs of Calabi--Yau complete intersections in toric varieties \cite{Borisov1993}.

-However, these constructions did not encompass certain examples in the literature, which suggested that some Calabi--Yau complete intersection might not admit any Calabi--Yau mirror, but might nevertheless be mirror in some generalized sense to a higher-dimensional Fano variety, which one considers to be a `generalized Calabi--Yau'.\footnote{It has since been understood that in these contexts, the derived category of the higher-dimensional Fano variety admits a semi-orthogonal decomposition, one interesting component of which is Calabi--Yau, which means it looks like it could be the derived category of some honest Calabi--Yau variety (see \cite{Kuznetsov2015}).
+However, certain examples in the literature not encompassed by the Batyrev-Borisov construction suggested that some Calabi--Yau complete intersections might not admit any Calabi--Yau mirror, but might nevertheless be mirror in some generalized sense to a higher-dimensional Fano variety, which one considers to be a `generalized Calabi--Yau'.\footnote{It has since been understood that in these contexts, the derived category of the higher-dimensional Fano variety admits a semi-orthogonal decomposition, one interesting component of which is Calabi--Yau, which means it looks like it could be the derived category of some honest Calabi--Yau variety (see \cite{Kuznetsov2015}).
 We think of the `generalized Calabi--Yau variety' as having derived category equal to this Calabi--Yau category.} For example, Candelas, Derrick and Parkes considered a certain rigid Calabi--Yau threefold, and showed that it should be mirror to a quotient of a cubic sevenfold by an order-3 symmetry group \cite{Candelas1993}.

 Batyrev and Borisov succeeded in generalizing their constructions to include these generalized Calabi--Yau varieties.
 They constructed mirror pairs of Landau--Ginzburg models, depending on dual pairs of `reflexive Gorenstein cones' \cite{Batyrev1994}.
-They showed that a reflexive Gorenstein cone equipped with a `complete splitting' determines a Calabi--Yau complete intersection in a toric variety; and Borisov's previous construction was equivalent to the new one in the case that both cones were completely split.
+They showed that a reflexive Gorenstein cone equipped with a `complete splitting' determines a Calabi--Yau complete intersection in a toric variety, which should be equivalent to the Landau--Ginzburg model via the `Landau--Ginzburg/Calabi--Yau correspondence'.
+Borisov's previous construction was equivalent to the new one in the case that both cones were completely split.
 However it may happen that a reflexive Gorenstein cone is completely split, but its dual is not; in this case the dual will correspond to some generalized Calabi--Yau variety.